Investing in Graduate Assistants

 Graduate assistants have many of the same benefits as faculty and staff

-Graduate students with graduate assistantship appointments are eligible for many of the same high-quality benefits as state employees, often at a discounted rate.
+Health insurance plans: Graduate students with graduate assistantship appointments are eligible for many of the same high-quality benefits as state employees and pay 50% less than faculty and staff for health insurance premiums.
 The annual employer contribution toward graduate assistant health insurance and dental coverage ranges from $7,000 to $16,500 on average depending on the health plan a graduate assistant selects.

-Below is an overview of the optional benefits available to graduate assistants (GAs).
+Below is an overview of the optional benefits available to graduate assistants (GAs) with appointments of at least a full semester (for academic year positions) or at least six months (for annual positions).
 See the Office of Human Resources’ Benefits Services Website for detailed benefit information, including family options.

 This is an accordion element with a series of buttons that open and close related content panels.